MindFreeze/ha-sankey-chart/README.md

 This card is intended to display connections between entities with numeric state.
 It is not a general graph card.

+Supports partial Energy dashboard integration.
+You still need to specify the entities and connections for now.
+See `energy_date_selection` option.

 ![Example card](img/example.png)

 ## Options